grnet/synnefo/docs/quick-install-admin-guide.rst

 can talk to Ganeti even after a Ganeti master-failover.

 ``user`` and ``pass`` denote the RAPI user's username and the RAPI user's password.
-We set the above to reflect our :ref:`RAPI User setup <rapi-user>`.
-The port is already set to the default RAPI port; you need to change it, only if you have changed it in your Ganeti cluster setup.

 Once we setup the first backend to point at our Ganeti cluster, we update the Cyclades backends status by running:

 .. code-block:: console